eljojo/faircamp-fork/src/manual/reference/01 Catalog.md

 show_support_artists
 ```

-Also by default, support artists are never linked to, and also don't have,
+Also by default, support artists are never linked to, and also don't have
 their own artist page.
 The `feature_support_artists`  flag can be used to
 link them to, and give them their own, artist pages (this implicitly enables
 `show_support_artists`).
 Note that this flag only affects label mode.
 In